WHO I AM & WHAT I DO...

-EILEEN S. HO 何愛玲 (she/her) is a CHINESE AMERICAN taiko ARTIST, EDUCATOR and ORGANIZER (living in Ann Arbor and working in Southeast MICHIGAN USA), creating and connecting with community through the empowering ART OF TAIKO drumming which is rooted in Japanese music traditions and is the focus of a growing cultural movement in North America and around the world today.
+EILEEN S. HO 何愛玲 (pronouns: she/her; mother, daughter, sister, aunt, partner, friend) is a CHINESE AMERICAN Taiko ARTIST, EDUCATOR and ORGANIZER (living in Ann Arbor and working in Southeast MICHIGAN USA), creating and connecting with community through the empowering ART OF TAIKO drumming.
+Taiko is rooted in Japanese music traditions and continues to grow as a global cultural movement that uplifts spirits, amplifies imagination, and builds community in North America and around the world today.

 Eileen's interest in JAPANESE TAIKO DRUMMING was sparked in college while watching a Kodo concert with her PARTNER LARRY AN.
 Years later they took their four kids to see Taiko in the Twin Cities, Minnesota, igniting an exciting path from her first Taiko class (2001) to her joyful experience as a performing member of Mu Daiko (2005-2009; now Enso Daiko at TaikoArts Midwest).
 Since then Eileen has travelled to regional and national Taiko conferences, gatherings, and retreats, as well as participated in international online courses and local guest artist workshops, to continue her STUDIES of the art form and develop RELATIONSHIPS with Taiko-affiliated mentors and peers.

-Through her current work as a culture creator and community arts leader, Eileen continues to REIMAGINE, SHARE and ACTIVATE (Wonder, Love and Sing!) the TAIKO ARTS as a way for us to live and play together in a world of abundant PEACE and JOY.
+Through her current work as a culture creator and community arts leader, Eileen continues to REIMAGINE, SHARE and ACTIVATE (Wonder, Love and Sing!) the TAIKO ARTS as a way for us to live and play together in a world of abundant PEACE, LOVE and JOY.

 Eileen likes to collect ROCKS & majored in Geology (1986, B.S. in Geological Sciences, LS&A Honors, University of Michigan).
 She has a Master's Degree, in SCIENCE!
 (1988, M.S. in Earth & Environmental Sciences, University of Michigan).
 She also volunteered at the Ecology Center of Ann Arbor (1994-96) in Environmental Health and worked on an inaugural version of their website.